awsdocs/aws-kms-developer-guide/doc_source/tagging-keys.md

 1. Choose **Key actions**, **Add or edit tags**\.

 1. Use the controls to add, edit, or delete tags\.
-The tag name must be unique in the account and region\.

 1. To save your changes, choose **Save changes**\.